Khoshkrud, Markazi

 Khoshkrud (خشكرود) (Note: Also romanized as Khoshkrūd; also known as Khoshg Rood, Khoshkeh Rūd, and Kūshkarūt) is a city in the Central District of Zarandiyeh County, Markazi province, Iran, serving as the administrative center for Khoshk Rud Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Khoshkrud's population was 6,059 in 1,249 households, when it was a village in Khoshk Rud Rural District.
-The following census in 2011 counted 5,019 people in 1,407 households, by which time the village had been elevated to the status of a city.
+The following census in 2011 counted 5,019 people in 1,407 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 5,246 people in 1,567 households.